 - Artwork: if you don’t have an experienced graphic artist in-house, then hire one.
 Flexible packaging artwork can dramatically impact the success of your retail product.

-- Substrate: work closely with your supplier to determine the best film “structure”.
-There are several options for the different layers of film to be used and this is largely dependent upon the product being packaged, oxygen barriers, film thickness, laminations, sealant layer, etc.
+- Substrate: work closely with your supplier to determine the best film “structure.”
+There are several options for the different layers of film to be used, largely dependent upon the product being packaged, oxygen barriers, film thickness, laminations, sealant layer, etc.

-- Final Pack-Out: How many pouches will be packed in a shipper case, counter display, PDQ or club pack?
-While many contract fillers can use their experience to help guide you, it is up to you to fully understand the needs of your retailer as many of them have unique but very specific final packaging specifications.
+- Final Pack-Out: How many pouches will be packed in a shipper case, counter display, PDQ, or club pack?
+While many contract fillers can use their experience to help guide you, it is up to you to fully understand your retailer’s needs, as many of them have unique but very specific final packaging specifications.

-Flexible (pouch) packaging can not only protect the product it encloses, but can also enhance its marketability all while providing the end-customer with convenience, shelf stability and ease of handling.
+Flexible (pouch) packaging can protect the product it encloses and enhance its marketability while providing the end customer with convenience, shelf stability, and ease of handling.